 Rust-Oleum has a rich and natural color to interior furniture such as cabinets, doors, trim, and floors.
 It is a soy-based formula that penetrates deep into your wood surface.

-It dries to touch in one to two hours.
+It dries to the touch in one to two hours.
 It covers up to 35 square feet and finishes results in applying the stain as you constantly steer the formula.
 The pigments enhance the natural color of the wood surface.

 It leaves a durable translucent stain on the surface.
 The deeper penetration from the conditioner enhances the natural grain detail.
-It matches contemporary and classic colors and does not require constant stir of the application.
+It matches contemporary and classic colors and does not require constant stirring of the application.
 It prevents blotching.

-Why wood conditioner is important for staining
+Why wood conditioner is essential for staining

 What wood conditioner does